-5) So what are my chances of getting a job?
+So what are my chances of making money online like this?

 Well, I can’t give you a straight answer on this one.
 However, I’ll tell you what I took me to get started.
 For Elance, it took me nearly three months to get my first job.
 Talk about unmotivating!
 But I didn’t give up.
 Once I got my first job, then the ball started rolling.

 On these websites, you have a profile that you need to fill out.
 It’s pretty much like an ongoing online resume for yourself.
 It has your information and work history.
 If you have no work history on the website, it makes getting a job a bit more difficult.
 Just wait for your break though, it will come.